 AMY GOODMAN: Explain who Khalil Gibran, who the school is named for, is.

 PAULA HAJAR: Khalil Gibran was one of the first immigrants from what we called in those days "Greater Syria."
 He’s from the mountains of Lebanon.
-He was one of the early immigrants, came in 19— sorry, 1895 at the age of twelve, immigrated with his mother and sisters to Boston and showed early promise as a poet and an artist.
+He was one of the early immigrants, came in 19— sorry, 1895 at the age of 12, immigrated with his mother and sisters to Boston and showed early promise as a poet and an artist.
 And I think it was in 1915, or those years, he moved to New York, so he spent part of every year in New York.
-He had a studio on West 10th Street and became quite a central figure, both in the Arab American literary community and in the American arts.
+He had a studio on West 10th Street and became quite a central figure, both in the Arab-American literary community and in the American arts.
 He was very fond of Walt Whitman and his group, which was called in English the Pen League, formed a writing group where they produced a lot of good literature, both in Arabic and English.
 And they pretty much revolutionized Arabic poetry, which is a very important art form in the Arab world.

 And I was just noticing — I mean, they were very much integrated.
 They loved their new country, and they were very much integrated in the new country, and they felt very much that people should be proud of where they came from, but they should also contribute to the new land.

 And the other —- a few weeks ago, I was up at the City College.
 I saw Finian’s Rainbow, and that was written by one of the people in that group: Fred Saidy was one of the original members of the Pen League.
-But twenty years later, he wrote that musical.
+But 20 years later, he wrote that musical.
 So it’s very interesting that they chose that name for their school, because -—

 AMY GOODMAN: And, of course, Khalil Gibran, famous for The Prophet.